Blackjacx/Development/mobile-interview.md

 ### Company and cultural fit

+- [x] Tell me about a project you’ve worked on outside of your professional career that you’re especially proud of?
+  > Sometimes, to get a better sense of a candidate, it’s good to start at the bottom of their CV to understand what they can bring to your team.
+This question allows you to see how the candidate might be a culture add to your organisation.
+If they highlight something that brings diversity or a different experience, it helps you to assess what they bring to the role.
+It can be used as an alternative to the 'tell me about your hobbies' question.
+- [ ] What is the your interesting characteristic we don't know from the CV already?
 - [ ] What is necessary that you decide yourself for `<company>` instead of another one?
 - [ ] Which aspects are most important for you in a job and what are no-go's?
-- [x] What is the your interesting characteristic we don't know from the CV already?
 - [ ] In which aspects your collegues assess you in a wrong way and why is that so?

 ### Collaboration